Sweet Briar College: Sweet Briar plantation

 The college is named after the former plantation of Elijah Fletcher and his descendants.
 Fletcher was a 19th-century teacher, businessman and mayor of Lynchburg, Virginia.
-He married Maria Antoinette Crawford in 1813, and purchased the Sweet Briar plantation property from her aunt and uncle.
+He married Maria Antoinette Crawford in 1813 and purchased the Sweet Briar plantation property from her aunt and uncle where he used slave labor to run the plantation and his household.
 The plantation was initially known as Locust Ridge; Crawford supposedly renamed it "Sweet Briar" after the roses which grew on the land.
 Their daughter, Indiana Fletcher, was born in 1828 in Lynchburg.

 Indiana attended the Georgetown Visitation Preparatory School, Doane Academy, and later toured Europe with her brother and sister.
 She met James Henry Williams, a student at Union Theological Seminary in 1858, and after reuniting in Virginia following the American Civil War, they were married in 1865.

 Their daughter, Maria Georgiana "Daisy" Williams, was born in 1867.
 At Elijah Fletcher's death, Indiana inherited the plantation.
 James Williams gave up his initial career as a clergyman to maintain the property.
 Daisy Williams died at the age of 16 in 1884.
 Both James and Indiana Fletcher-Williams were devastated at her death, and James expressed a wish in his own will that a school might be established in honor of Daisy.
 William died in 1889, leaving his entire estate to his wife, and Indiana's brother Sidney also gave her additional property upon his death in 1898.
 When Indiana died in 1900, she bequeathed Sweet Briar plantation to become a school for young women.

-By his death in 1858, Elijah Fletcher owned over 110 slaves.
-After the emancipation in 1865, several former slaves and descendants of slaves continued to work for pay and live at Sweet Briar, including Martha Penn Taylor, who worked for three generations of the Fletcher-Williams family, and Signora Hollins (who was Indiana Fletcher's childhood playmate).
-Some descendants of the slaves owned by the family still work at the college, and others hold family reunions on campus.
+By his death in 1858, Elijah Fletcher enslaved over 110 people.
+After the emancipation in 1865, several formerly enslaved people and descendants of enslaved people continued to work for pay and live at Sweet Briar, including Martha Penn Taylor, who worked for three generations of the Fletcher-Williams family, and Signora Hollins (who was Indiana Fletcher's childhood playmate).
+Some descendants of the people enslaved by the family still work at the college, and others hold family reunions on campus.